 Assante is required by regulators to maintain adequate capital to cover our business risks, keep comprehensive and accurate records and employ appropriate securities handling procedures.
 Most securities owned by our clients are held through central industry-wide electronic or book-based systems.
 In this approach, investments are tracked using independent service providers, including FundSERV in the case of mutual funds, and the Canadian Depository for Securities for most equity securities.
 In situations where fully paid up securities are physically held by us, they are kept separate from any securities related to our corporate investing activities and are subject to regulatory audit on an annual basis.
 This safeguard helps to ensure that clients’ investments are not subject to any risks related to their dealer’s business activities and are adequately segregated for the benefit of clients.
-Custodial services for all securities held in client accounts, other than mutual funds, are provided through the National Bank Correspondent Network, which is owned by the National Bank of Canada.
-The provision of security recordkeeping and custody by independent service providers results in multiple parties being involved in transactions in client accounts.
-The benefit to clients is additional oversight of the firm’s procedures to ensure all assets are accounted for accurately.
+Custodial services for all securities, other than mutual funds, held in client nominee accounts are provided through BBS Securities Inc., and National Bank Independent Network for client margin accounts.
+The provision of security recordkeeping and custody by independent service providers results in multiple parties being involved in transactions within our clients' accounts.
+The benefit to clients is additional oversight of the firm's procedures to ensure all assets are accounted for accurately.

 Assante’s dealer subsidiaries, Assante Capital Management Ltd., a member of the Investment Industry Regulatory Organization of Canada (IIROC), and Assante Financial Management Ltd., a member of the Mutual Fund Dealers Association of Canada (MFDA), are subject to the oversight of the provincial securities commissions.
 Both Assante Capital Management and Assante Financial Management are required to adhere to regulations governing investor protection, fiduciary responsibilities and stringent recordkeeping.
 These requirements are monitored by IIROC and the MFDA, respectively, through independent audits conducted regularly by external auditors and by examiners or the regulators.
 IIROC and MFDA undertake business conduct examinations that include the assessment of marketing materials, trades, disclosures on client statements, and branch operations, as well as financial compliance audits that include a detailed review of the firm’s financial and custodial procedures and adherence with regulatory policies.
 In addition, every financial advisor at Assante is subject to regulatory oversight.
 For every fiduciary relationship you have, we would encourage you to check with the applicable regulator to ensure the firm is registered and in good standing.